Italo Campanini: American career, vocal characteristics and tenor rivals

-Apparently, while in the USA, he recorded his voice on a Gianni Bettini cylinder which now appears to be lost.
+While in New York, he recorded 6 cylinders for aristocrat and amateur entrepreneur Gianni Bettini of arias from Faust, Otello, Aida, and Barber of Seville.
+Nowadays, all of those recordings are lost; although there have been a few sightings of one or two of them over time, including one by Rosa Raisa when she was visiting the home of Eva and Cleofonte Campanini.
 During the peak of his career, Campanini's main tenor rivals among his Italian and Italianate contemporaries were Roberto Stagno, Julián Gayarre, Angelo Masini, Francesco Tamagno, Fernando Valero and Francesco Marconi.
-Of these only Tamagno, Valero and Marconi have left gramophone records of their art.
+Of these only Tamagno, Valero and Marconi have surviving gramophone records of their art.
+Masini did record his voice at around the turn of the century on multiple occasions and his recordings were actually broadcast on Russian radio, but nowadays all of them are considered to be lost.